 Running while pregnant is easy and a great way to enjoy a fit pregnancy, read our advice on safe prenatal running!

 Running while pregnant is fantastic cardiovascular exercise that’s easy and inexpensive.
-You might not want to start on a gruelling programme of marathon training – but if you are a regular runner before you became pregnant there’s no reason not to carry on running just as long as it feels comfortable to do so.
-Anyone asking the question ‘can I run pregnant?’ the answer is ‘yes!’
+Pregnancy is not the time to embark on a intensive programme of marathon training – but if you are a regular runner before you became pregnant there’s no reason not to carry on running just as long as it feels comfortable to do so.
+Expect to scale back as your pregnancy progresses but for anyone asking the question ‘can I run pregnant?’ the answer is ‘yes!’
+‘Scaling back’ is relative to your pre-pregnancy distances and fitness, listen to your body and enjoy the exercise level that feels right for you.

 Accept the fact that you might not run quite so often, quite so far or quite as fast as your heart is already working that extra bit harder to supply blood to your baby.